dhrichards/GridapIce.jl/README.md

 ## To do:
- - Preconditioner for power-law rheology to run in parralel
+ - Preconditioner for power-law rheology to run in parallel
- - Periodic BCs in parralel
  - Tests